 The current valuation roll for the City must be updated at least once a year and can only be done via a Supplementary Valuation Roll (SVR).
 Only a subset of the properties in the municipality is valued in an SVR, and valuation notices are posted to owners of all properties valued on an SVR, to the address we have on file.

-The latest SVR - SV01 - was certified on 30 April 2013, with an objection period from 21 May until 30 June 2013.
-For more informaiton on the SV01 objection process and for instructions on downloading the objection form, visit our How to Object
+The latest SVR - SV02 - was certified on 30 September 2013, with an objection period from 21 October 2013 until 29 November 2013.
+For more information on the SV02 objection process and for instructions on downloading the objection form, visit our How to Object